hieuvp/learning-python/advanced-tutorials/map-filter-reduce/README.md

 Map, Filter, and Reduce are paradigms of functional programming.
-They allow the programmer (you) to write simpler, shorter code, without neccessarily needing to bother about intricacies like loops and branching.
+They allow the programmer (you) to write simpler, shorter code, without necessarily needing to bother about intricacies like loops and branching.

 Essentially,
 these three functions allow you to apply a function across a number of iterables,